firstbatchxyz/dria-docker/micro_api/README.md

 > - Call `GET_MANY_RAW` to get values directly from Redis, without using HollowDB or syncing with Warp.
 > - Call `GET_RAW` to get a single key the same way.
 >
 > During a `REFRESH`, if the value is already refreshed for its latest `sortKey` then it is not refreshed again, gaining us performance.
-It is a good practice to call `REFRESH` every so often.
+It is a good practice to call `REFRESH` every so often if your contract has often updates.
+>
+> On first launch, `REFRESH` is called automatically.

 ## Setup